Ingvild Bakkerud: Career

 Bakkerud started playing handball at the hometown club Skrim Kongsberg.
 Here she also played beach handball, where she won the EHF Beach Handball Champions Cup in 2014.

 In 2018 she joined Danish side Odense Håndbold.

 In 2020 she joined league rivals Herning-Ikast Håndbold, where she won the 2023 EHF European League.

 In the summer of 2025 she returned to Odense Håndbold.
+In a match against Ikast Håndbold on January 28th she suffered a thump injury, which kept her out for 3 months.

 National team

 Bakkerud played 29 youth national team matches, scoring 40 goals.

 She also represented Norway at the 2012 Women's Junior World Handball Championship placing 3rd, and the 2014 Women's Junior World Handball Championship, placing 9th.

 She debuted for the national team on May 30, 2018.

+At the 2025 World Championship she was part of the Norwegian team that won World Cup gold medals.